mqwilber/rsf_swine/docs/data_extraction_notes.md

 6. Elevation
 7. Distance to roads

-There are currently 5 studies for which these have been extracted (excluding distance to roads): txcamp, fl_raoul, srel_contact, tx_tyler_w2, and tejon.
+There are currently 12 studies for which these have been extracted (excluding distance to roads and evi): txcamp, fl_raoul, srel_contact, tx_tyler_w2, and tejon.
 The file `covariate_table.xlsx` contains a description of how to extract each of these covariates under the column "Extraction Methodology".

 ### Extraction overview